-vinyl bloom fpr
+vinyl\bloom\fpr

 Bloom filter false positive rate - the suitable probability of the bloom filter to give a wrong result.
-The vinyl bloom fpr setting can be overridden by a create index option.
+The vinyl\bloom\fpr setting is a default value for one of the options in the Options for space\object:create\index() chart.

-Type: float Default = 0.05 Dynamic: no
+Type: float Default = 0.05Dynamic: no

-vinyl cache
+vinyl\cache